 Info here: http://www.secretspeakeasy.com/

-Bindlestiff Family Cirkus is now accepting submissions for Bindlestiff First of May Award – $500 to $1,000 development grant for full-length variety arts production
+Bindlestiff Family Cirkus is now accepting submissions for the Bindlestiff First of May Award – a $500 to $1,000 development grant for full-length variety arts productions.

 For nearly 25 years, Bindlestiff Family Variety Arts, Inc. has been enriching New York City’s variety arts culture by producing and presenting unparalleled circus, sideshow and variety arts performances.

 Bindlestiff is pleased to announce the seventh annual Bindlestiff First of May Award, which will grant $500 to $1,000 to a variety artist and/or group of variety artists to support their development of an original full-length production.

 Previous recipient productions include Clown Baggage, created by Matt Wilson; Unmasked, created and directed by The Lady Aye and Kenwyn Dapo; Solomon the Perplexer, created and written by Tanya Solomon and directed by Corn Mo; Wacky of Wallabazoo, created by Justin Weber; Dandy Darkly’s Trigger Happy; TruDee’s “Dances for Lovers” by Deborah Lohse; Kyle Driggs’ ENSO; Bennett Santora’s Seasons; Adam Kuchler‘s Cupcake Show; and Angelo Iodice’s Bronx cowboy memoir.